mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 The task execution process has several steps:

 1. Creating task execution request.
-2. Initiate a Batch process on each task's LU and post execution process in a-synchronic mode.
+2. Initiating a Batch process on each task's LU and post execution process in a-synchronic mode.
-3. Update the status of the completed processes.
+3. Updating the status of the completed processes.

 The [first step](/articles/TDM/tdm_gui/26_task_execution.md) can be initiated either by the TDM GUI or the TDM Scheduling process.